-Biology majors must complete the college's Liberal Learning Requirements as well as the Biology major requirements.
+Biology majors must complete the College Core Requirements as well as the Biology major requirements.
 Complete information can be found at the link above, but in general, Bio majors must take:

-- 1. First-year Seminar Program (FSP) course - 2.
-WRI 102 (if required) plus a second writing intensive course (Ecology and Field Biology) and a fourth year writing intensive course in the major (Biology Seminar, BIO 495 or BIO 496) - 3.
+- 1. First-Year Seminar (FYS) course - 2.
+FYW 102 (if required) plus a mid-level writing intensive course (BIO 221/Ecology and Field Biology) and a senior-level year writing intensive course in the major (BIO 495, BIO 496 or BIO 498) - 3.
 Second language, intermediate competency, met by starting a new language and completing through the third introductory second language course (103), or by continuing with a language through the 103 level based on placement testing - 4.
 Information literacy requirement, which is met by showing proficiency through an on-line process - 5.
-Civic responsibility requirements, which may be met by completing an approved course, program, or equivalent sustained experience - 6.
-Broad Sectors of Human Inquiry requirements, which are met by one of several options described on the Liberal Learning home page.
+Social justice requirements, which may be met by completing an approved course, program, or equivalent sustained experience - 6.
+Multidisciplinary Perspective requirements, which are met by one of several options described on the College Core home page.